joakimk/pipeline/README.md

 A webhook to receive the current project build status.
 Useful for displaying the current build status on dashboards.

-Set the `WEBHOOK_URL` config variable to the URL where you want the project build status posted.
+Set the `WEBHOOK_URL` config variable to the URL where you want the project build status posted (as the JSON encoded parameter "payload").

 The payload looks like this: